Moonlighting at Work: What It Signals and How to Respond

 Remote and hybrid working didn't create moonlighting, but it made it both easier to do and harder to spot - which is a large part of why it became such a flashpoint, especially across India's tech sector.
 When no one can see your calendar, a second role is simply more feasible.

 The tempting response is more monitoring: activity trackers, screenshots, keystroke logs.
 It rarely works and almost always backfires.
 Surveillance signals distrust to your entire team, punishes the many for the actions of a few, and accelerates the very disengagement that drives moonlighting in the first place.
-The managers who handle remote work well lead on outcomes, not activity — clear goals, visible progress, and regular one-to-ones that surface problems early.
+The managers who handle remote work well lead on outcomes: clear goals, visible progress, and regular one-to-ones that surface problems early.
 Someone who is fairly paid, well managed, and genuinely absorbed in challenging work has little reason, and little spare energy, to run a second job.
 And if they do, you'll usually hear about it in a conversation long before you'd ever catch it on a tracker.

 Moonlighting, contracts, and a written policy